The 2025 Austin Metropolitan Area Transportation Plan guides planning for the future of transportation in Austin.

 A Dynamic Speed Display Device (DSDD) measures and displays the speed of vehicles approaching the face of the device.
 Typically, a speed limit sign is included with a DSDD to advise drivers of the speed limit at that point on the roadway.
 The Rotating DSDD Pilot Program is intended to be another tool in the ATD traffic engineering toolkit for ongoing speed monitoring.

-The Local Area Traffic Management program (LATM) is a request-based program used to improve the quality and safety of neighborhood streets by installing traffic calming devices along the requested street segments.
+The Local Area Traffic Management program (LATM) Program is a request-based program used to improve the quality and safety of neighborhood streets by installing traffic calming devices along the requested street segments.
 These devices may include, but are not limited to, speed humps, speed tables, speed cushions, roundabouts, median islands, chicanes and bulb-outs.

 Austin is required by Texas law to designate a Non-Radioactive Hazardous Materials (NRHM) Route for non-radioactive, hazardous cargo traveling through Austin.
 The Austin Transportation Department is currently in the process of identifying this route.